live UN halts Strait of Hormuz escort operations after reported attack on cargo ship

-U.S. President Donald Trump surprised NATO allies by announcing plans to deploy an additional 5,000 American troops to Poland, just hours before Secretary of State Marco Rubio was due to meet alliance ministers in Sweden on Friday against the backdrop of growing divisions over the Iran war.
+U.S. President Donald Trump surprised NATO allies by announcing plans to deploy an additional 5,000 American troops to Poland, just hours before Secretary of State Marco Rubio was due to meet alliance ministers in Sweden on Friday amid growing divisions over the Iran war.

-In a post on Truth Social, Trump said the move was linked to his relationship with Poland’s conservative nationalist President, Karol Nawrocki.
+In a post on Truth Social, Trump said the move was linked to his relationship with Poland’s conservative nationalist president, Karol Nawrocki.

 “Following the successful election of President Karol Nawrocki, whom I proudly endorsed, and because of our strong relationship, I am pleased to announce that the United States will send an additional 5,000 troops to Poland,” Trump wrote.

 The announcement marked a sharp shift after weeks of criticism from Trump directed at NATO members over what he described as insufficient support for the U.S.-Israeli military campaign.
-He has previously suggested he may consider withdrawing from the alliance and questioned Washington’s obligations under NATO’s collective defence commitments.
+He has previously suggested he may consider withdrawing from the alliance and has questioned Washington’s obligations under NATO’s collective defence commitments.

 Ahead of the NATO foreign ministers’ meeting in Helsingborg, Rubio said Trump was frustrated with allies that had refused to allow the U.S. to use military bases on their territory during the conflict with Iran, specifically criticising Spain.